cluzze/EquationSolver/README.md

 # EquationSolver
-Program for solving square or linear equation takes 3 arguments - 3 parameters of equation from standart input or file you can enable DEBUG mode, uncommenting line #define DEBUG in this mode program will run tests stored in Tests/tests.txt and compare results with content in Tests/expect.txt
+Program for solving square or linear equation takes 3 arguments - 3 parameters of equation from standart input or file<br\>
+you can enable DEBUG mode, uncommenting line #define DEBUG in this mode program will run tests stored in Tests/tests.txt and compare results with content in Tests/expect.txt